 Why has Dubai, one of the seven United Arab Emirates, become home to so many big-bucks events?

-Mainly because the government saw international sports as a splashy way to get this oil-rich city state on the map, giving it name recognition with tourists who might vacation here and business executives who invest in the region.
+Mainly because the government saw international sports as a splashy way to get this oil-rich city-state on the map, giving it name recognition with tourists who might vacation here and business executives who might invest in the region.